 In December of 1938, a young woman returned home from the Plummer Hospital in Sault Ste.
 Marie, Ontario, gripping her children’s mittened hands.
-Inside, the girl and boy played, unaware of their mother’s agitated state as she moved through their rented rooms—picking up toys, preparing supper, clearing a space at the table, and avoiding the hall telephone.
+Inside the house, the girl and boy played, barely aware of their mother as she moved through the rented rooms—picking up toys, preparing supper, clearing a space at the table, and avoiding the hall telephone.

-Absorbed in their game, the sister and brother didn’t hear a knock at the door which the woman answered.
+Absorbed in their game, the sister and brother didn’t hear the knock at the front door, which the woman answered.

-After they had exchanged greetings, the the children’s mother turned to find her purse.
+After an exchange of greetings, the the children’s mother turned to find her purse.
 “I’m sure we can use something.”

 “No, lady.”
-The crutch tapped twice.
+The man shifted on his crutch.
 “I’m not here to ask for money.”

 “What is it?
 Something’s wrong.
 You’re upset.
 Who are you worrying about, lady?”